jhegg/wow-which-bosses-are-left/README.md

 A World of Warcraft addon that shows which current Legion raid bosses have not been killed this week.

+"Current" at this time means Tomb of Sargeras and Antorus, the Burning Throne.

 ## What does it do?

 WhichBossesAreLeft shows which current raid bosses you have not yet killed for